ethanavatar/extensionator/README.md

 In *nix systems, it doesn't really matter, but in Windows, it can be troublesome when you want to open them with a specific program.

-Extensionator will help you add extensions to files automatically.
+Extensionator will help you add extensions to files automatically based on their mime type.
 It does require the `file` command to be installed, which usually comes with [git-for-windows](https://github.com/git-for-windows/git) (if you told it to add the bash tools to your path).

 ## Installation